jmm/pathmodify/README.md

 Avoid having to use cumbersome relative paths (`../../../../../../..`) in your browserified application, and still be able to apply transforms programatically: `browserify().transform(something)`.

-This plugin allows you to rewrite (AKA alias, map) `require()` IDs / paths to different values.
-For example, rewrite `require('app/model/something')` to a relative path like `./model/something`.
-This can be used to alias entire directories or any specific modules / ID string passed to `require()`, and the rewriting can be dependent on the path of the requiring file as well.
+This plugin allows you to:

+* Rewrite (AKA alias, map) `require()` IDs / paths to different values.
+For example, rewrite `require('app/model/something')` to an absolute path like `/somedir/model/something`.
+This can be used to alias entire directories or any specific module ID or path passed to `require()`, and the rewriting can be dependent on the path of the requiring file as well.

+* And / or expose modules via the `require` function exported by the bundle, like `b.require("something", {expose: "whatever"})`.

 Say you have a directory structure like...